craigmckeachie/workbook8/demos/web-storage/exercise.md

 6. Attach function to the button
 7. Have the function alert the value when you click the button
 8. Store another value in localStorage when the page loads
+9. Close the browser tab then reopen the page and verify in Devtools that the localStorage values are still there
-9. Run a function in the Devtools to clear all the values out of localStorage
+10. Run a function in the Devtools to clear all the values out of localStorage

+Optional:
+Redo steps 1-9 using sessionStorage.
+Notice that in step 9 the sessionStorage values are not there